Astor63/TPS-Mods/Gears Upgrade/Items/Shields/Black Hole On Steroids/ReadMe.md

 - [x] Fix the *Supernova* issue.
 - [ ] Well... it seems to work correctly, so nothing I guess?

+### Credits & Thanks:

+Inspired by [Gear Overhaul 1.36](https://github.com/BLCM/BLCMods/blob/master/Borderlands%202%20mods/Orudeon/Gear%20Overhaul%201.36.txt) created for BL2 by [Orudeon](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Orudeon).
+Such a Mod didn't seem to exist for TPS, though, so I took it upon myself to create some gears improvements (one by one).
+All the credits go to [Orudeon](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Orudeon) for the idea.

 ### Note: